jvondermarck/ai-object-detection/README.md

 2. Clone the project from GitHub and open it via PyCharm
 3. Set up the virtual environment and do not forget to activate it before running the project
 4. Install the required packages via `pip install -r requirements.txt`
+5. Copy `.env.example` to `.env` and setup your environment variables
-5. Run the project via `python main.py`
+6. Run the project via `python main.py`

 ### Usage of pre-commit